gosnmp/gosnmp/README.md

 * **ToBigInt** - treat returned values as `*big.Int`
 * **Partition** - facilitates dividing up large slices of OIDs

-GoSNMP has rudimentry support for receiving traps.
+GoSNMP has rudimentry support for *receiving* traps.
 This code needs work (pull request welcome) - see the branch **traps**.
 The developer [@jda](https://github.com/jda) says "I'm working on the best level of abstraction but I'm able to receive traps from a Cisco switch and Net-SNMP".

-In addition, *Kripakaran Karlekar* has just (May/2016) sent a diff for a different version of trap support.
+In addition, *Kripakaran Karlekar* has just (May/2016) sent a diff for *sending* traps.
 I haven't yet had time to explore or integrate his code, it's in the branch **traps2**.

 **soniah/gosnmp** has diverged from **alouca/gosnmp** - your existing